 Third, by implementing a points system that awards more points for besting more anglers, and by ensuring that all participating competitors’ scores reflect their relative performance in the event (and exceed the minimal Registration Points) we’ve ensured that the points awarded more accurately reflect the accomplishment.
 Not perfectly, of course; a 5-bass limit scoring 95.00″ might win a Challenge in one state or one month and place 20th in another.
 But the points still reflect the performance in the particular event.

-Are non-members skipped in awarding AOY Points at OPEN and TRAIL Series tournaments?
+Are AOY Points awarded to KBF non-members at OPEN and TRAIL Series tournaments?

-If I sign up but cannot compete, do I get any points?
+If I register but cannot compete, do I get any points?

 Isn't earning AOY points just for registering like buying the buying Angler of the Year award?